-Regardless of learning platform (online or on-campus) any student absent for seven (7) consecutive days in a hybrid program will be dismissed.
+Regardless of learning platform (online or on-campus) any student absent for seven (7) consecutive days in a hybrid program will be dismissed (from the specific course and/or program).
 And any student who is absent for 14-consectuvie calendar days from their last date of attendance will also be dismissed (from the specific course and/or program).